 Donate to the Church

-Whether you are a church member who wants to continue to give your regular offering to your own congregation or a friend to the Church who is moved to contribute for the good of your community, we want to help you support the Church in whichever way you feel led.
+Whether you are a church member who wants to give your regular offering to your own congregation or a friend to the Church who is moved to contribute for the good of your community, we want to help you support the Church in whichever way you feel led.

 Through the donation form below, you may choose to give a one-off donation or donate every month.
 You can opt to direct your gift to a specific congregation or contribute to the general funds of the Church for use wherever the need is greatest.